Hult Ashridge

 Hult Ashridge Executive Education, housed in Ashridge House, is ranked one of the UK's top 10 business schools.

-Hult Ashridge Executive Education (also known as the Hult Ashridge) is the executive education arm of Hult International Business School, based in London, Dubai, and Hult's flagship executive education campus on the Ashridge Estate.
+Hult Ashridge Executive Education (also known as the Hult Ashridge) is the executive education arm of Hult International Business School, based in Hertfordshire, England, on the Ashridge Estate.

 Formerly an independent business school, known as Ashridge Business School, Ashridge completed an operational merger with Hult in 2015.
 It offers teaching in the fields of leadership and organisational development.

 History

 The college was conceived at Ashridge House in 1921, when the house was acquired by a trust established by Bonar Law, a future UK Prime Minister; in 1929 it became a "College of Citizenship", established to help the Conservative Party develop its intellectual forces in struggles with left-wing organisations such as the Fabian Society.
 It became a cross between a think-tank and a training centre and had Arthur Bryant as its educational adviser.

 After the Second World War, the "College of Citizenship" was briefly re-established but in 1959 it was re-launched with a new focus on management training, taking the name Ashridge Management College.

-In 2015 the then Ashridge Business School operationally merged with Hult International Business School, an international business school with campuses in seven cities around the world.
+In 2015, the then Ashridge Business School operationally merged with Hult International Business School, an international business school with campuses in seven cities around the world.
 As part of the merger, Ashridge Business School changed its name to Ashridge Executive Education.